Half of metro areas saw scores improve

 - 6.3% reduction in the percent of residents biking or walking to work

 - 6.2% decrease in the percent of individuals eating the recommended number of servings of fruit

 - 4.6% reduction in the number of tennis courts per 10,000 residents

 MSAs experiencing the largest drop in their rankings this year included Virginia Beach, Richmond, Providence, Philadelphia, Kansas City, New Orleans and Charlotte.

-Against the backdrop of its 10th anniversary, the AFI Data Report offers some insightful long-term trends:
+Against the backdrop of its 10th anniversary, the Fitness Index offers some insightful long-term trends:

 - Smoking rates have declined (18.7% to 16.7%)